-Nonetheless, beyond our three independent New Testament sources we have further confirmation of Paul’s sufferings and eventual death at the hands of the Romans.
-Clement of Rome tells us that “[Paul] after being seven times thrown into captivity, compelled to flee, and stoned… and suffered martyrdom under the prefects” (5).
-This is early as Clement was writing around the mid-90’s AD, thus putting it on par with our final NT writings of John and Revelation.
-Further, Polycarp attests to Paul’s martyrdom (6), as does Tertullian who tells us that “Paul was beheaded” (7).
-Later, Eusebius quotes Dionysius of Corinth as well as Origin regarding Paul’s martyrdom (8).
+Paul’s suffering and eventual martyrdom receives some attention beyond the New Testament too.
+According to Clement of Rome, “[Paul] after being seven times thrown into captivity, compelled to flee, and stoned… and suffered martyrdom under the prefects” (32).
+Clement was writing this around the mid 90’s AD, therefore making it a fairly valuable source.
+Polycarp also attests to Paul’s martyrdom (33), as does Tertullian (who tells us that “Paul was beheaded”) (34). and Eusebius who quotes Dionysius of Corinth and Origin concerning Paul’s martyrdom (35).

 Multiple and independent attestation via several important historical sources suggests a high probability of Paul’s willingness to suffer for the resurrection message.
 Several source, some of which are from Paul’s own hand, affirm that it was the resurrection appearance of Christ himself to Paul that prompted his conversion.